nathanjsharpe/portal-prototype/STORIES.md

 - New account page includes information about parent account
 - Fill in account information
 - Submit
-- Account immediately created, redirect to home screen (current collections)
+- Account immediately created, redirect to home screen (current episodes)

 As an account manager, I receive an email when someone registers on my account.
 - Email sent after success registration via invitation